-Private equity investments is not new, in fact it has been in existence for almost a century and was the domain of wealthy individuals and families.
+Private equity investments are not new, in fact, it has been in existence for almost a century and was the domain of wealthy individuals and families.

 Some of the most famous families like the Wallenbergs, Vanderbilts, Whitneys, Rockefellers, and Warburgs could be termed as pioneer venture capitalists.
 For example, Laurance S. Rockefeller helped finance the creation of both Eastern Air Lines and Douglas Aircraft in 1938.
 Eric M. Warburg founded E.M.
 Warburg & Co. in 1938, which was the forerunner to the current entity of Warburg Pincus, one of the largest private equity funds with investments in both leveraged buyouts and venture capital.